 Sometimes patients can develop transfusion reactions with fever and rash.
 Medication may be given before the next transfusion to help prevent these symptoms.
-Red cell transfusions can also cause a build-up of extra iron in the body which can harm the heart and/or liver, cause diabetes, or slow down normal growth.
+Red cell transfusions can also cause a build-up of extra iron in the body, harming the heart and liver, causing diabetes, or slowing down normal growth.
 The amount of iron must be regularly checked.
 If iron levels are too high, your doctor may recommend drugs to remove excess iron in body tissues.
 This process is called chelation therapy.
 People getting transfusions should avoid iron supplements.

 What is bone marrow/stem cell transplantation?

-Bone marrow/stem cell transplantation replaces a patient’s bone marrow/stem cells with those from a healthy, matching donor.
+Bone marrow/stem cell transplantation replaces a patient’s bone marrow/stem cells with those from a healthy donor.

 Are there other treatment options for DBA?

-Other treatment options are being studied but to date none work as well as corticosteroids or transfusion therapy.
+Other treatment options are being studied, but none work as well as corticosteroids or transfusion therapy to date.
 The goal is to one day find a safe, reliable cure, possibly using gene therapy.
 But this is still many years away.

 Is Remission a Possibility?

 Remissions have occurred in approximately 17% of DBA patients reported to the DBAR.
 Remissions can occur following both steroid and/or transfusion therapies.
-DBA patients who are in remission are able to maintain acceptable hemoglobins without steroids and/or transfusions.
+DBA patients in remission can maintain acceptable hemoglobins without steroids and/or transfusions.